Zywave/booster/src/_areas/design-system/components/tables.md

 ---
 ## Usage

-Use tables to help users visualize, organize and understand their data to derive insights and take informed action.
+Test Use tables to help users visualize, organize and understand their data to derive insights and take informed action.

 ## General best practices